John Clayton (botanist): Career

 This John Clayton's first appearance in colonial records was on October 7, 1720, when he was identified as a clerk in Gloucester County.
 After emigrating to the colony, he came the assistant to Peter Beverley, then the county clerk.
 He succeeded his mentor and served for 53 years, but many records were lost in courthouse fires (although the courthouse built during his tenure, possibly in 1766, to replace the second burned courthouse still stands today, as the namesake of the Gloucester County Courthouse Square Historic District).
-Rev. Clayton He bought 450 acres in Ware Parish and built a plantation home which he called "Windsor", about a mile from the Piankatank River and bordered the east side of Wadinger Creek.
+Clayton bought 450 acres in Ware Parish and built a plantation home which he called "Windsor", about a mile from the Piankatank River and bordered the east side of Wadinger Creek.
 Today it is located in Mathews County, created from Gloucester County in 1790.

 Botany

 Clayton explored the Gloucester County region botanically and in 1734 sent many specimens and manuscript descriptions to the English naturalist Mark Catesby, who then sent them on to the Dutch botanist Jan Frederik Gronovius.
 Clayton would also send work to Gronovius directly.
+John Bartram visited Clayton in Gloucester County as part of Bartram's 1000-mile journey through Virginia in 1738.

 Unprepared for the amount of material sent to him, Gronovius enlisted the help of the Swedish botanist Carl Linnaeus.
 Unbeknownst to Clayton, Gronovius would later use much of Clayton's specimen and manuscript work in his 1739 book Flora Virginica without seeking his permission.
 Whether or not Gronovius properly credited Clayton in the work is the subject of debate, as some felt that Gronovius greatly downplayed his contributions.
 However, in 1975 William T. Stearn stated that Gronovius was the true author of the work, as he had performed quite a bit of work with the material prior to the publication of Flora Virginica and that "but for Gronovius's publication Clayton's work would lack modern relevance."
 A second part of Flora Virginica was published in 1743 with additional information.
 Clayton sought to publish his own version of Flora Virginica but was unable to find a publisher before a second edition of Gronovius's book was printed in 1762.
 His manuscript is believed to have been lost, likely in a 1787 fire in the New Kent County clerk's office where the papers were being stored.